yannikmadeheim-del/pyFBS-nonlinear/docs/examples/transfer_path_analysis.rst

 ======================
 Transfer Path Analysis
 ======================
-Transfer-path analysis (TPA) is a reliable and effective diagnostic tool for the characterization of actively vibrating components and the propagation of noise and vibrations to the connected passive substructures.
+Transfer-path analysis (TPA) is a reliable and effective diagnostic tool for the characterization of actively vibrating components and the propagation of noise and vibrations to the connected passive substructures [1]_.
 TPA offers the ability to analyse the vibration transfer between the individual components of the assembly, distinguish the partial transfer-path contribution and predict the receiver's response.

 .. raw:: html